JoshuaBones/Goat-Rulings/README.md

 ## How it was made

-Vue.js + Vite deployed on github pages https://vitejs.dev/guide/
+Vue.js + Vite deployed on github pages
+https://vitejs.dev/guide/

+Data was ripped from here with python: https://www.goatformat.com/indivrulings.html